 Not sure which council?
 Report it to either and they will redirect it, but the lists above will usually point you the right way.

 If you have raised something with the council and it has stalled, or it concerns a matter for Drybrook and Lydbrook, do contact me directly using the addresses below and I will follow it up on your behalf.
+You are also welcome at my monthly surgery, details below.

 I welcome enquiries from residents, journalists, fellow councillors, and professional contacts.
 Please use the appropriate address below.